raaz-crypto/libverse/README.md

 ## Hacking.

-Baring a few files `libverse/verse.h` and `libverse/verse.c` that provide a minimal set of C functions, all other C and Assembly source code are in fact generated from the Coq source using the Verse eDSL.
-Therefore, any implementation of primitives or tweak to existing ones is meant to be restricted to editing these coq files which is available from the [source repository of verse][verse] under the directory `src/Verse/CryptoLib` (See the documentation available there for details).
+The C files `libverse/verse.h` and `libverse/verse.c` provide a _minimal kernel_ of C functions that provide primitives like endian conversion and bitwise rotations that are unfortunately not available by default.
+All other C and Assembly source code are in fact generated from the Coq source using the Verse eDSL.
+Therefore it does not make much sense to accept pull requests here unless the patches in question changes one of the kernel C files.
+Rather, consider contributing to the original coq source available at [source repository of verse][verse].
+In particular, the implementation exposed here have their coq sources under the directory `src/Verse/CryptoLib`.

 ## Convention